Schlebusch-lab/Sahel_study/scripts_README.md

 Scripts were run using Python v3.8.6 (in particular, the library Bokeh v3.1.1) and R v4.4.1.

 The repository provides all the tables and additional information to run all the scripts with a few command lines.
-First, please check that you have installed all the Python and R libraries/packages included in the scripts.
+Please, first check that you have installed the Python libraries included in the scripts and R packages (rworldmap and plotrix).

 ```
 git clone https://github.com/Schlebusch-lab/Sahel_study.git